 When this category of circulation was created, there was a tremendous amount of discussion around the consumer requesting a nonpaid newspaper versus being delivered a nonpaid newspaper.
 Requested qualified circulation was created to recognize this different level of interest.
 Publishers were required to maintain records supporting the request and report data disclosing the age of the request.

-Learn more about by the news media simplification initiative by visiting our resources hub.
+Learn more about news media reporting qualifications by visiting our support center.